Macau casino workers demand bigger share of the winnings

 Dealers in Macau earn an average of 17,000-18,000 patacas (£1,262 - £1,337) per month, about half the $4,000 that Las Vegas dealers get, according to U.S.-based industry analysts.

-"We think the bargaining power of casino employees will keep rising in the coming few years amid labor shortages and demand of labor for Cotai phase 2 over 2015-17," it said, referring to the next wave of resorts set to open on Macau's Cotai strip.
+"We think the bargaining power of casino employees will keep rising in the coming few years amid labour shortages and demand of labour for Cotai phase 2 over 2015-17," it said, referring to the next wave of resorts set to open on Macau's Cotai strip.

-Secretary for Economy and Finance Francis Tam said the government was focusing on gaming workers' requests for improved salaries and promotions, according to a statement published on the government website on July 24.
+Secretary for Economy and Finance Francis Tam said the government was focussing on gaming workers' requests for improved salaries and promotions, according to a statement published on the government website on July 24.

 Government officials conducted a two-hour, closed-door meeting with workers from Sands China and union representatives from the Forefront of Macau Gaming on July 28, according to local media.

-Macau's labor unions have been rapidly gaining strength over the past year, garnering support from young people who have grown accustomed to job security and government handouts.
+Macau's labour unions have been rapidly gaining strength over the past year, garnering support from young people who have grown accustomed to job security and government handouts.

 The job of a dealer, who runs baccarat tables for eight-hour shifts, has become highly coveted among local citizens as it requires little technical experience and the salary is more than double that in the manufacturing industry.